ValdemarOrn/IRWorkshop/Guide/Readme.md

 The top graph always shows the frequency response after the selected Spectrum Stage.

-**Start** - Allows shopping off part of the data from the start of the .wav file.
+**Start** - Allows chopping off part of the data from the start of the .wav file.
+Can be used to eliminate leading zeroes (although a better result is often achieved using the "Minimum Phase" option, described below).

 **Clear Sample** - Removes the selected .wav file and resets the impulse back to unity gain with zero phase.